Penal colony: British Empire

 In British India, the colonial government established various penal colonies.
 Two of the largest ones were on the Andaman Islands and Hijli.
 In the early days of settlement, Singapore Island was the recipient of Indian convicts, who were tasked with clearing the jungles for settlement and early public works.

 France

 France sent criminals to tropical penal colonies including Louisiana in the early 18th century.
-Devil's Island in French Guiana, 1852–1939, received forgers and other criminals.
-New Caledonia and its Isle of Pines in Melanesia (in the South Sea) received transported dissidents like the Communards, Kabyles rebels as well as convicted criminals between the 1860s and 1897.
+Devil's Island in French Guiana received some 80,000 forgers and other criminals between 1852 and 1939.
+At its worst the mortality rate was 75%, earning it the nicknamed the 'Dry Guillotine'.
+New Caledonia and its Isle of Pines in Melanesia (in the South Sea) received transported dissidents like the Communards, Kabyles rebels and convicted criminals between the 1860s and 1897.